 This Halloween touch and feel game works well for a party or as a sensory bin activity in the home or classroom.
 With a few simple supplies, you can create a Halloween themed sensory experience that can be described as spooky!
 While sensory bins are traditionally used with younger kids, this is one sensory activity that kids of all ages will appreciate.

 Halloween Sensory Bin

 It’s time for some spooky play with a Halloween Sensory Bin!
 Reach in and touch what will feel like slimy brains and eye balls.
-My kiddo loved how creepy it was.
+My kids loved how creepy it was.

 This article contains affiliate links.